bugsnag/bugsnag-magento/README.md

 Bugsnag Notifier for Magento
 ==

+## Warning: This notifier has been deprecated and will only be receiving critical bug fixes in the future

 The Bugsnag Notifier for Magento gives you instant notification of errors in your Magento applications.